danvick/flutter_boilerplate/README.md

    We'll make use of [flutter_dotenv package](https://pub.dev/packages/flutter_dotenv) to store and retrieve our app configuration from `.env` files.
    This will allow us to easily switch between different app configurations when running the app under different environments like production, staging, or debug mode.

-   All `.env` files will be contained in `environment/` directory at the root of your project.
+   All `.env` files are stored in `environment/` directory at the root of your project.

-   To load a new environment file we'll do:
+   To set up a new environment create an new file with a `.env` extension under `environment` directory (e.g. `.env` or `dev.env` or `staging.env`) then copy the contents of `.env-sample` and populate as needed

+   Loading your environment file is as easy as:
     ```dart
     import 'package:flutter_dotenv/flutter_dotenv.dart';
     ...